MidnightDreamerX17/skill20/Psionics/README.md

 Any amount of damage during the manifestation will force a skill check to maintain concentration.
 The difficulty is 10 + the Experience Level of the one who did the damage to the manifester.
 On a success, the power is not interrupted.
 On a failure, the power is interrupted, but the psionic power points are not expended.

-## Converting Powers to Map-less Combat
+## Converting Powers from d20 to Skill20

 See the [Magic](/Magic) section for Converting Spells.
 In addition, the following conversions are suggested: